content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-Prior consultation is required with local authority (e.g. marine park managers) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.
+Prior consultation and collaboration with local expertise (e.g. marine park managers, lifeguard) is required for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.

-Permission/permits are required to be obtained from land managers (e.g. Department of Environment and Science, Great Barrier Reef Marine Park Authority, local councils or private landholders), if applicable.
+Permission/permits are required to be obtained from land managers (e.g. Department of the Environment, Tourism, Science and Innovation, local councils or private landholders), if applicable.

 WebPartZone1_2